SAINT LOUIS BREAST RECONSTRUCTION: DIRECT-TO-IMPLANT

 Side effects: Common side effects include bruising and swelling.
 The breast may have some irregular contours after surgery.
 Delayed wound healing and infections may occur.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of breast reconstruction with permanent implants.

-Before-and-after photos of breast reconstructions with DIEP and TRAM flaps: Click here
+Before-and-after photos of breast reconstructions with implants: Click here